 A hike up to Conical Hill is a must do when you are in Hanmer Springs.
 Starting from the "Banana House" on the Village Green in the centre of Hanmer Springs and steadily climbs to the summit then complete the circular walk by taking the track through the Larch Reserve to Rutherford Crescent.

-If you wish to bike, the friendly folk at Hanmer Adventure (booking with this link using our promo code: HERITAGE10 will give you an instant $10 discount on your chosen activity).
+If you wish to bike, jet boating, bungy, rafting or go canoeing get in touch with the friendly folk at Hanmer Springs Attractions (booking with this link using our promo code: HERITAGE10 will give you an instant $10 discount on your chosen activity).
 Across the road from the Heritage Hanmer hotel you will be able to hire you the equipment you need, advise you on tracks, and have a range of increasingly challenging mountain biking available for the kids to progress to.
 If your children don’t bike but have energy to burn then the rewarding trek up Conical Hill is just one of the walks in the district –enjoy the 360 degree views at the top, and take some provisions to enjoy at the picnic tables up there.
 Hanmer Adventure also hire ski and snowboard equipment in winter, handy for visiting the Hanmer Ski Area.

 In the winter the snow capped mountains and occasional snow in the village makes the attractions all the more picturesque and the hot pools more exotic; but also adds a true NZ iconic activity to the mix: the club ski field.
 Membership fees and involvement of of local farmers and skiing aficionados keeps the Hanmer Ski Area running, while visitors delight in the friendly ski lodge, shorter queues and lower than normal prices.
 You can rent gear just across the road from the hotel, and there’s also a shuttle available if you want to relax and see the scenery while someone else drives.